James Failla: Man of power and caution

 Failla was one of the most respected and feared racketeers in New York, and one of the all-time top earners.
 A resident of Ocean Breeze, Staten Island, Failla's nickname "Jimmy Brown" derived from his fondness for brown clothes.
 Despite his power and wealth, Failla lived modestly.

 Law enforcement agents characterized Failla as being extremely cautious and constantly wary of electronic surveillance.
 Failla had a reputation as being one of the most discreet mobsters.
 During 1983, when the FBI was bugging the home of Gambino boss Paul Castellano, Failla was present for hundreds of hours of meetings.
 During that six-month period, Failla barely spoke ten words on all the tapes combined.
 To avoid electronic surveillance, Failla did not have a landline telephone in his social club in Bensonhurst.
 He did hang a poster on the wall showing a cockroach wearing a headset with the caption "Our bugs have ears".
 Failla's cautious habits allowed him to avoid criminal prosecution for many years.

 Failla directed a large crew that was involved in loansharking, illegal gambling, and extortion.
-This crew included made members Joseph "Joey Cigars" Francolino, Joseph "the Cat" LaForte, Anthony Vitta, Thomas "Tommy Sparrow" Spinelli, Louis Astuto, Nunzio Squillante, Philip Mazzara, and Angelo Paccione.
+This crew included made members Frank DeCicco, Tommy Bilotti, Joseph "Joey Cigars" Francolino, Joseph "the Cat" LaForte, Anthony Vitta, Thomas "Tommy Sparrow" Spinelli, Louis Astuto, Nunzio Squillante, Philip Mazzara, and Angelo Paccione.
 Failla's closest confidant, an associate he met in grammar school as a child, Bill "Willy The Fox" Martoccia, could often be found at Failla's side.
 Failla and others in power both recognized and respected Martoccia for his negotiating prowess in facilitating the large majority of the family's legitimate waste hauling contracts.
 It was no secret that New York City's garbage hauling and long-haul trucking was an industry largely under the power and control of Failla, and as such, Martoccia managed both the insurance underwriting and claims adjusting of the family's garbage hauling and long-haul trucking accounts.
 When in New York, Failla and Martoccia could be found together at the Veterans and Friends Social Club on 86th Street and 14th Avenue in Bensonhurst.
 During the winter months, Failla and Martoccia, along with their wives and children, stayed at the beachfront Diplomat Resort near Fort Lauderdale in South Florida.